 Determination of Reduced glutathione concentration

 The method outlined by Rukkumani et al. was used to estimate the level of reduced glutathione in the serum.
-(Rukkumani et al., 2004) Typically, the reduced form of glutathione comprises the majority of cellular non-protein sulfhydryl groups.
+(Rukkumani et al., 2004).
+Typically, the reduced form of glutathione comprises the majority of cellular non-protein sulfhydryl groups.
 This method relies on the formation of a stable yellow color when sulfhydryl compounds react with 5, 5-dithiobis- (2-nitrobenzoic acid) (Ellman's reagent).
 Ellman's reagent interacts with reduced glutathione to yield 2-nitro-5-thiobenzoic acid, a chromophoric compound with molar absorption at 412 nm.

 Determination of the Lipid Peroxidation (LPO) in Serum

-The levels of thiobarbituric acid reactive substance (TBARS) and malondialdehyde (MDA) production were measured in serum by the modified method described by Olszewska-Słonina et al. (2011) The serum (50 μL) was deproteinized by adding 1 mL of 14% trichloroacetic acid and 1 mL of 0.6% thiobarbituric acid.
+The levels of thiobarbituric acid reactive substance (TBARS) and malondialdehyde (MDA) production were measured in serum by the modified method described by Olszewska-Słonina et al. (2011).
+The serum (50 μL) was deproteinized by adding 1 mL of 14% trichloroacetic acid and 1 mL of 0.6% thiobarbituric acid.
 The mixture was heated in a water bath for 30 min to complete the reaction, and then cooled on ice for 5 min.
 After centrifugation at 2000 g for 10 min, the absorbance of the colored product (TBARS) was measured at 535 nm using a UV spectrophotometer.
 The concentration of TBARS was calculated using the molar extinction coefficient of malondialdehyde (1.56 × 105 mol/L/cm) using the following formula:

 A = ΣCL